Necar Zadegan: Career

 Zadegan appeared in the 2010 film Elena Undone in the title role of Elena Winters for FilmMcQueen.
-That same year she also appeared opposite Michael Sheen and Samuel L. Jackson in the role of Jehan Younger in the Columbia Tri Star psychological thriller Unthinkable.
+That same year she also appeared opposite Michael Sheen and Samuel L. Jackson in the role of Jehan Younger in the Columbia TriStar psychological thriller Unthinkable.

 Zadegan returned to television as resident villainess Isabel on the NBC series The Event.
 She then took on the series regular role of Dr. Gina Bandari on the 2012 series Emily Owens M.D.
 She appeared as Scarlet Leon, the female lead, opposite Greg Kinnear in the 2014 American version of the comedy Rake.

 Later that same year she rounded out the all female-lead cast for Bravo's first scripted series Girlfriends' Guide to Divorce in the role of Delia Banai.
 The show went on to be the first ever to get a three-season pickup and ran for five seasons before premiering its final season in Spring 2018.

-In 2015 Zadegan continued to appear in other television roles such as Extant, Legends and as the Queen of Iran opposite Michael Sheen for Showtime's critical success Masters of Sex.
+In 2015, Zadegan continued to appear in other television series such as Extant, Legends and as the Queen of Iran opposite Michael Sheen for Showtime's critical success Masters of Sex.

 Zadegan joined the cast of NCIS: New Orleans in October 2018 playing the role of Special Agent Hannah Khoury, the senior agent in the NCIS New Orleans office.

-Zadegan played the role of Ra-Sharir in the first two episodes of season 3 of Documentary Now! for IFC.
+Zadegan played the role of Ra-Sharir in the first two episodes of season 3 of Documentary Now! for IFC in 2019.

+She voices the character of Viola in the 2019 virtual reality sci-fi feature film Eleven Eleven, written by Australian screenwriter Lucas Taylor.